Nizar991/Roboinsight-museum-bot-mobile-app/README.md

 This app was developed using **Thunkable**, a powerful drag-and-drop platform for building mobile applications.

 ## How to Use
-1. Download and install the app on your mobile device.
+Download and install the app on your mobile device.
-2. Sign in as a Visitor, Admin, or Technical Team member.
-3. Explore the features according to your role to manage or enjoy guided tours.

 ## Future Enhancements
 - Additional user roles and functionalities.